merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

 ---

 ## 2. Gene Set Enrichment Analysis (GSEA)

+Comment on the ranked list of degs.

+Comment on the gene id conversion.

 Gene Set Enrichment Analysis (GSEA) is a method used to determine whether a predefined set of genes shows statistically significant differences in expression between two biological conditions.
 GSEA does not rely on a threshold (like fold-change) and instead assesses whether the genes in a set are overrepresented at the extremes of a ranked list of genes.

 **Steps in GSEA**